 Opportunities at the KW Site

 - Patient registration - Volunteers meet and greet outpatients who arrive to register with patient registration, making sure that everyone is seen in a timely and orderly fashion and providing escorts when required.

-- Day surgery - Duties include greeting patients, supplying snacks and refreshments after surgery, assembling patient charts and assisting patients when discharged.
+- Day surgery & Endoscopy - Duties include greeting patients, supplying snacks and refreshments after surgery, assembling patient charts and assisting patients when discharged.